 His experience was the beginning of a change in his ideas about farming.
 “I used to just look at the plant itself and ask, ‘What does a plant need to grow?’
 Today I look at many different things.
 I look at myself, my family, my employees.
 My number one focus today besides employees is my soil.
 If I give to my soil, my soil will give back to me,” he says.

 The farm also practices water conservation by dry-farming 4,000 acres of its land.
 By following a special rotation of crops to help retain water, his wheat, garbanzo beans, and safflower are able to rely solely on rain.

 Besides dryland crops, Fritz produces organic vegetables, safflower, rice, wine grapes and sunflowers for seed.
-On his certified organic plot in Capay Valley, Fritz grows irrigated and dry-farmed organic Patwin (hard white), COLR (hard red), and rye for Community Grains.
+On his certified organic plot in Capay Valley, Fritz grows irrigated and dry-farmed organic Patwin (hard white) and Summit (hard red) for Community Grains.